phaserjs/phaser/README.md

 * PIXI.TilingSprite has been removed, and all functionality merged in to Phaser.TileSprite, to cut down on the number of internal classes and inheritance going on.
 * PIXI.CanvasPool has been moved into the Phaser `utils` folder, and renamed to `Phaser.CanvasPool`.
 All references to PIXI.CanvasPool have been updated to match the new namespace.
 * PIXI.EarCut has been moved into the Phaser `utils` folder, and renamed to `Phaser.EarCut`.
 All references to PIXI.EarCut have been updated to match the new namespace.
+* Device.canHandleAlpha is a new boolean property that stores is the browser is capable of tinting with alpha.
+* Device.canUseMultiply is a new boolean property that stores whether or not the Canvas BlendModes are supported, consequently the ability to tint using the multiply method.
+* Math.getNextPowerOfTwo will get the next power of two for the given value.
+* Math.isPowerOfTwo will return a boolean if the given width and height are a power of two.

 ### Bug Fixes